-The Hydro System Existing Highway Alternative would be routed near several residential areas and the Kaibab Band of Paiute Indians' tribal headquarters area.
-Noise impacts on human and wildlife receptors would be similar to the Water Conveyance System impacts.
+The Hydro System Existing Highway Alternative is routed near several residential areas and impacts on human and wildlife receptors would be similar to the Water Conveyance System impacts.
 No significant impacts are expected to occur.

 ES-3.3 Hydro System - South Alternative